memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 ## Info
 This guide is designed for people who do not understand what I mean and for dummies

+_For MacOS users, unfortunately I cannot give you an installation guide because I don't have a Mac..._

 ## Getting Started
 First, we'll need to setup the build the game

 **These are programs you'll need to install:**
 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org)

-_For MacOS users, I don't know how to install it. :D_

 **Installation guide:**